Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Related Work

-Aceto \textit{et al.} \cite{b3} delve into the application of deep learning in classifying mobile network traffic, highlighting the capability of deep learning systems to process network traffic independently of port information, thus distinguishing between different app-generated traffic effectively.
+Aceto et al. \cite{b3} delve into the application of deep learning in classifying mobile network traffic, highlighting the capability of deep learning systems to process network traffic independently of port information, thus distinguishing between different app-generated traffic effectively.
 In \cite{Patheja}, researchers explored various methodologies, including self-taught learning and softmax regression, utilizing the NSL-KDD dataset for benchmarking.
 The research applies supervised learning to analyze over 41 statistical attributes, excluding payload byte details.
-Doshi \textit{et al.} \cite{DDOS} focus on utilizing machine learning to detect Distributed Denial of Service (DDoS) attacks, using a combination of four machine learning algorithms and a simple neural network to differentiate between normal and DDoS traffic in Internet of Things (IoT) environments.
+Doshi et al. \cite{DDOS} focus on utilizing machine learning to detect Distributed Denial of Service (DDoS) attacks, using a combination of four machine learning algorithms and a simple neural network to differentiate between normal and DDoS traffic in Internet of Things (IoT) environments.
 They emphasize the creation of a new dataset for algorithm testing, noting the significant size and imbalance between malicious and benign data samples.

 In another study \cite{Network}, machine learning is employed for IP traffic classification within a 4G network context, with the researchers generating a dataset specific to 4G traffic and applying machine learning algorithms to its packet content.
 This research specifically excludes analysis of malicious traffic, focusing instead on general IP traffic flow.
-Similarly, the paper \cite{IOT} investigates the use of machine and deep learning methods for detecting DDoS attacks, relying on statistical data like packet counts, bytes, and the duration of transactions rather than raw payload bytes.
+Similarly, Almaraz-Rivera et al. \cite{IOT} investigated the use of machine and deep learning methods for detecting DDoS attacks, relying on statistical data like packet counts, bytes, and the duration of transactions rather than raw packet bytes.

-Stein et al.\cite{CANRnn} showed that payloads which are present in the Controller Area Network (CAN) of vehicles can be classified as either benign or malicious based on an end-to-end supervised deep learning technique.
-The authors constructed a Recurrent Neural Network (RNN) to learn the sequential patterns and characteristics of these payloads.
-The research demonstrated that the RNN model could detect 78\% of all payloads within the dataset as either benign or malicious.
-While this approach yielded encouraging results, it's important to note the fundamental differences between the structure of CAN and IP network payloads.
-The CAN bus supports a maximum message payload of 8 bytes per frame, while the typical maximum transmission unit (MTU) of an IP network packet is 1500 bytes.